Skip to main content

 Select the Apps Pending Review option.

 On the next page, use the search bar to type "Kami".
-A drop down option will appear to filter by App names contaning "Kami".
+A drop-down option will appear to filter by App names containing "Kami".

 This should return 13 Kami app options.
 Select all 13, then click the Change access button.

 On the first page, you can configure the scope of whose access will be modified.
-All users in your domain will be selected by default, or you can select specific org units.
+All users in your domain will be selected by default; you can also select specific org units.

 Once finished, select the Next button.